tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Hallucinatory Terrain

-**Casting Time/Duration**: 10 minutes**/**24 hours
+**Casting Time/Duration:** 10 minutes**/**24 hours

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: You lay an illusion over a nearby area of natural terrain to make it look, sound, and smell as if it were a different type of natural terrain.
+**Effect:** You lay an illusion over a nearby area of natural terrain to make it look, sound, and smell as if it were a different type of natural terrain.
 Artificial structures, equipment, and creatures cannot be changed.
 A meadow might look like a hill, a pond could look like a meadow, and so on; but a road or a tower in the area remains the same.

 A creature can discern the illusion if it succeeds on an Arcana skill check or a Perception skill check (DC 10 + your Arcana skill check modifier).
 This check is a quick action if the creature has not interacted with the illusion, but can be made as a free action the first time the creature interacts with the illusion.
 If you conceal an area of hindering terrain, a creature is still entitled to a saving throw if forced into that terrain.

 #### Inquisitive Eyes

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: You cast your senses back through time to observe your current location as it was.
+**Effect:** You cast your senses back through time to observe your current location as it was.
 You can observe the scene as if you were there, although you cannot affect anything.

-**Skill Check**: You can observe a point in time ago no greater than a number of hours equal to your Arcana skill check result.
+**Skill Check:** You can observe a point in time ago no greater than a number of hours equal to your Arcana skill check result.

 #### Leomund's Tiny Hut

-**Casting Time/Duration**: 5 minutes**/**8 hours or until discharged
+**Casting Time/Duration:** 5 minutes**/**8 hours or until discharged

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: You create an opaque, unmoving sphere of magical force in the area nearby.
+**Effect:** You create an opaque, unmoving sphere of magical force in the area nearby.
 Half the sphere is aboveground, while the other half is belowground.
 Creatures other than yourself can enter and exit the hut freely.
 If you exit the hut, the ritual is discharged.

 The sphere's interior is 70 degrees Fahrenheit, and the exterior keeps out normal weather such as wind, rain, and dust.
 You can adjust the sphere's interior luminance from no light to dim light.
 The sphere is transparent from within but opaque (blocks line of sight) from the outside.
 Creatures inside the sphere have total concealment from creatures outside it.

 #### Linked Portal

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: You create a shortcut across the fabric of the world, linking your location with a permanent teleportation circle somewhere else on the same plane.
+**Effect:** You create a shortcut across the fabric of the world, linking your location with a permanent teleportation circle somewhere else on the same plane.
 With a step, you can move from one circle to the other.
 As part of performing the ritual, you must sketch out a large circle in various rare chalks and inks.
 This temporary teleportation circle must exactly match the permanent teleportation circle at your destination.
 It disappears at the end of the portal's duration.

-**Skill Check**: At the completion of this ritual, make an Arcana skill check.
+**Skill Check:** At the completion of this ritual, make an Arcana skill check.
 The result determines the duration that the portal remains open.

 | Arcana Skill Check Result | Portal Duration |
 | ------------------- | -------- |